joeshaw824/ddpcr_mosaicism/README.md

 # ddpcr_mosaicism

-Analysis of ddPCR data for confirmation of mosaic DNA variants detect by high-depth NGS sequencing.
+Analysis of ddPCR data for confirmation of mosaic DNA variants detected by high-depth NGS sequencing.